cfoulc/cf/README.md

   gate :      the sample will be played while the gate is open (i.e. input > 0 V.)

-                try retrigger mode (right clic menu) with most seq's
+                try retrigger mode (right click menu) with most seq's

                 or use an enveloppe or ML gate delay to have a correct gate for your needs